jcoin-maarc/JCOIN-Core-Measures/README.md

 # JCOIN Frictionless Table Schemas/Data Dictionaries

+See `codebooks` for an interactive codebook and `data_dictionaries` for spreadsheet format

 Note: In development is the interactive "codebook", the data dictionary excel formatting (eg merging cells with redundant info like Section and subsection question text) detailed explanations of the:

 - work flow (and how to contribute to this project)